Automatic Self-supervised Learning for Social Recommendations: Experiment

 To further study the effect of the automatic weighting mechanism, we use the automatic weighting mechanism with only one SS-A task, while the weight on variant (w/o AW) towards each SS-A task is set to 1 without differentiating the important weights of the samples in the SS-A task.
 Here, we run the experiment on the LastFM dataset, as similar patterns are observed in other datasets.
-Table~\ref{tab:one_aux} shows that the automatic weighting network positively impacts model performance with only one SS-A task under most evaluation metrics.
-For instance, among the seven SS-A tasks, the model with the automatic weighting network on SS-A task $\text{ssl}_5$ can achieve the largest performance improvement compared to the model without the automatic weighting network (from 0.1177 to 0.1248 under Recall@5 metric).
-And the model with SS-A task $\text{ssl}_3$ has only a slight performance improvement compared to that of the model without the automatic weighting network (from 0.1234 to 0.1239 under Recall@5 metric).
+Figure~\ref{fig:one_aux} shows that the automatic weighting network positively impacts model performance with only one SS-A task under the evaluation metrics Recall@10 and NDCG@10.
+For instance, among the seven SS-A tasks, the model with the automatic weighting network on SS-A task $\text{ssl}_5$ can achieve the largest performance improvement compared to the model without the automatic weighting network.
+And the model with SS-A task $\text{ssl}_3$ has only a slight performance improvement compared to that of the model without the automatic weighting network.
 Note that $\text{ssl}_3$ and $\text{ssl}_5$ denote the SS-A tasks based on 1-hop and 3-hop social relations, respectively.
 The reason for these observations is that SS-A task $\text{ssl}_5$ can explore the high-order signals (3-hop) in social networks, hence providing more performance improvement by learning better representations, while SS-A task $\text{ssl}_3$ only explores the shallow signals (1-hop) in social networks, which provides limited signals to learn social information for enhancing the performance of social recommendation.
-Besides, aided by the automatic weighting network, the models with a single auxiliary task ($\text{ssl}_1$ to $\text{ssl}_7$) show improved performance.
-The phenomenon indicates that the automatic weighting network not only automatically selects SS-A tasks to improve the primary recommendation task, but also improves the impact of a single SS-A task on the primary recommendation task.
+Besides, the observations mentioned above also suggest the model is not just learning a single weight per task, but is learning to weight per-instance losses dynamically, which is a more sophisticated form of optimization.
+In summary, the phenomenon indicates that the automatic weighting network not only automatically selects SS-A tasks to improve the primary recommendation task, but also improves the impact of a single SS-A task on the primary recommendation task.